 Chiang Mai Property: Investor vs Tourist.
 Pick One.

 I have walked roughly 60 Chiang Mai units in 18 months.
 I have spoken to dozens of foreign buyers in coffee shops in Nimman and Santitham.
 They split cleanly into two groups.
 One group is doing capital allocation.
 The other group is on holiday with a credit card.
 The market does not care which group you belong to.
 Your bank account will.
-This page is the unflinching version of the difference, because the gap between a Chiang Mai property investor and a Chiang Mai property tourist is the difference between the 2.15 million THB unit I closed on and the 3.4 million THB unit I walked away from with a 340,000 THB hidden fee inside it.
+This page is the unflinching version of the difference, because the gap between a Chiang Mai property investor and a Chiang Mai property tourist is the difference between the 2.15 million THB unit I closed on and the 3.4 million THB unit I walked away from when a 340,000 THB fee crossed my written line.

 The Tourist Buys the Photos.
 The Investor Buys the Math.

 The Chiang Mai property investor does the opposite sequence.
 They never look at photos first.
 They pull the building name.
 They check the juristic person.
 They confirm the freehold quota.
 They ask for closed comparables in the same building.
-They look at the sub-district fundamentals — tenant pool, café density, scooter access, walk score to Maya or the moat.
+They look at the sub-district fundamentals.
+Tenant pool, café density, scooter access, walk score to Maya or the moat.
 They go and view ten units in a week, eight of which they have already mentally killed before viewing, just to confirm their spreadsheet against the physical reality.
 They walk away from any unit that fails any one of the five underwriting steps.
+The sub-district map the tourist never sees.

 The Five Things Tourists Skip That Investors Never Do